 Most traditional rituals are performed at Hondō, which was rebuilt in 1909.

-The coolest thing we thought about the hall is not only the main Buddha – Gautama Buddha in the hall is 2.7 meters tall Σ(ﾟДﾟ), but the history of the eternal lights at his two sides.
+The coolest thing we thought about the hall is not only the main Buddha – Gautama Buddha in the hall is 2.7 meters tall Σ(ﾟДﾟ), but the history of the eternal lights on his two sides.

 Apparently, they were lit with the flame from one of the Three Holiest Places in Japan, Enryaku-Ji Temple (延暦寺) in Mt.
 Hiei in Kyoto/Shiga, which is quite far away from Hiraizumi town, so we wonder how… The flame has shone since the temple’s founder, Saichō, lit it back in the 800s!